I am a survivor and a storyteller.

 The components that make up my practice are all derived from my own healing process and my investigation into the role of collective healing within the African Diaspora.

 Raised and bred on the Southside of Chicago, Biance Alebiosu is a multidisciplinary artist.
-She works in media that activates living memory through sculpture, installation and photographic processes.
-She obtained her BA in Studio Art at Chicago State University in 2017.
-She received scholarships quarterly during her undergraduate program based on the strength and merit of her distinctive coursework.
-Since participating in the Art Institute of Chicago's Andrew W. Mellon Undergraduate Curatorial Summer Academy, she has explored independent fine arts curatorial opportunities.
+They work in media that activate living memory through sculpture, installation and photographic processes.
+They obtained their BA in Studio Art at Chicago State University in 2017.
+They received scholarships quarterly during their undergraduate program based on the strength and merit of their distinctive coursework.
+Since participating in the Art Institute of Chicago's Andrew W. Mellon Undergraduate Curatorial Summer Academy, they have explored independent fine arts curatorial opportunities.